destinyae/autodoc/README.md

 $ cd autodoc
 ```

 Right now Autodoc only supports OpenAI.
-Make sure you have have your OpenAI API key exported in your current session:
+Make sure you have your OpenAI API key exported in your current session:

 ```bash
 $ export OPENAI_API_KEY=<YOUR_KEY_HERE>